- When is the election?

 A full member is any registered nurse licensed in the United States and its territories, Canada, or Mexico interested in nephrology, transplantation and related therapies, and the care of patients with kidney disease.
 Dues must be current as of the date the ballots are sent.

-If you are receiving your ballot via e-mail, you should receive your ballot during the day on December 5.
-If you don’t receive your e-mailed ballot at the same time as your co-workers and friends, do not be alarmed.
-The 3rd party election management provider we are using staggers the e-mails so that no organizations gets inundated with a lot of e-mails at one time.
+You should receive your ballot during the day on December 2.
+If you don’t receive your emailed ballot at the same time as your co-workers and friends, do not be alarmed.
+The 3rd party election management provider we are using staggers the emails so that no organizations gets inundated with a lot of emails at one time.
+If you have an email address and it bounces back when the email is distributed, we will send you a letter in the mail with a login code to vote online.

-If you haven’t received your ballot by December 15, please contact the ANNA National Office at 1-888-600-2662 and ask for Julie Atkinson.
+If you haven’t received your ballot by December 15, please contact the ANNA National Office at 1-888-600-2662 and ask for Casey Pladus.

 For several reasons: